firefox35/GolfnStuff/README.md

 Deployment of Live Version from Github

-The website was created using CodeAnyWhere editor and the code was pushed to a repository in GitHub called Heavenly Wines.
+The website was created using GitPod.io editor and the code was pushed to a repository in GitHub called GolfNStuff.

 I used the following GitHub commands to push the code to the repository, every time a chance is made to the code.
 This is what they called version control.
 Its basically a backup version of your code if anything goes wrong.